nodejs/node/doc/guides/usage-of-primordials-in-core.md

 Usage of primordials should be preferred for any new code, but replacing current code with primordials should be done with care.

-## How to access primordials
+## Accessing primoridals

-The primordials is meant for internal use only, and is only accessible for internal core modules.
-User-code cannot use or rely on primordials, it usually fine to rely on ECMAScript built-ins and assume that it will behave as specd.
+The primordials are meant for internal use only, and are only accessible for internal core modules.
+User-code cannot use or rely on primordials.
+It is usually fine to rely on ECMAScript built-ins and assume that it will behave as specified.

-If you'd like to access the `primordials` object to help you on the Node.js development or for tinkering, you can make it globally available:
+If you'd like to access the `primordials` object to help you with Node.js core development or for tinkering, you can make it globally available:

 ```bash
 node --expose-internals -r internal/test/binding
 ```

-## What is in primordials
+## Contents of primoridals

 ### Properties of the global object

-Object and functions on global objects can be deleted or replaced, using them from primordials makes the code more reliable:
+Objects and functions on global objects can be deleted or replaced.
+Using them from primordials makes the code more reliable:

 ```js